 TDP is Environmentally Friendly – CO2 Reduction

-By producing rCB, TDP reduces GHG emissions by 90% versus the production if virgin carbon black.
-The production of rCB at the Hawkesbury and Shamrock facilities will reduce CO2 emissions by 22,400 and 67,200 tons per year, respectively.
+By producing rCB, TDP reduces GHG emissions by 90% versus the production of virgin carbon black.
+The production of rCB at the Hawkesbury and Shamrock facilities are expected to reduce CO2 emissions by 22,400 and 67,200 tons per year, respectively.

 Ecolomondo Corporation Contact